Overview

 To add a new knowledge source, click + New Source:

-There are four types available:
+There are five types available:

 - Specific Webpages: one or more URLs.
 Mainstay will scrape the content from these individual pages.